-Processing of early admissions applications for fall semester starts during the month of October.
-Processing of regular admissions applications for fall semester starts during the month of April.
-Processing of applications for spring semester starts during the month of October.
+Processing of early admissions applications for the Fall semester starts in October.
+Processing of regular admissions applications for the Fall semester starts in April.
+Processing of applications for the Spring semester starts in October.

-Admitted applicants will receive an official Admission Letter by email or courier.
+Admitted applicants will receive an official Admission Letter by email.
 Please note that receiving an AUS ID number and/or AUS email account does not mean that an applicant has been accepted to AUS.

 What do I do if I don’t remember my online application username/password?

-The username for mydocuments.aus.edu and apply.aus.edu is the personal email you used when creating your account.
+The username of apply.aus.edu is the personal email you used when creating your account.